 Maternity Hospital in Indiranagar | The Life+ Hospital

 Maternity is something that every girl dreams of.
 It’s the state of being a mother.
-However, it is of utmost crucial to take proper medication before, during, and after delivery of the baby.
-There are certain complications, treatment, and medicines must go on during the period of pregnancy, and even after it..
+However, it is of utmost crucial to take proper medication before, during, and after the delivery of the baby.
+There are certain complications, treatments, and medicines that must go on during the period of pregnancy, and even after it.

 Although the majority of pregnancy cases are uneventful, sometimes complications occur.
 Here we are going to discuss some of the common pregnancy complications.

 It can range from mild and annoying discomforts like headaches, vomiting, nausea, or mood swing to severe ones, sometimes, life-threatening.
 But always keep in mind, there are ways to manage problems that arise during pregnancy.
 Thus, it is essential to keep in touch with your prenatal care provider, or a good gynecologist if you feel any concerns during pregnancy.

 Anemia is having less count of healthy red blood cells in the body.
 Treating it early can restore the numbers.
 The pregnant women having anemia may feel tired and weak.
 So, doctors prescribe iron and folic acid supplements to women who are found a deficiency in iron levels and red blood cells.

 Amniotic fluid is the protective liquid in the amniotic sac that serves as a cushion for the growing fetus.
 But too much or too little amniotic fluid in the sac can be a serious problem with the pregnancy.
 Too much fluid means too much pressure on the mother’s uterus and can lead to preterm labor.
 Other complications like the mother may feel breathing difficulties, and pressure on her diaphragm.
 And, the reasons behind too much fluid are uncontrolled diabetes, previous birth defects, multiple pregnancies, or incompatible blood types.